A statistical reconstruction algorithm for positronium lifetime imaging using time-of-flight positron emission tomography: Summary and Discussions

 \section{Summary and Discussions}

-We developed an ML algorithm for reconstructing the positronium lifetime image from LM data acquired by a TOF PET system having that is extended to detect triple coincidences when a $\beta^{+}+\gamma$ isotope such as Sc-44 is used.
-We conducted computer-simulation studies for a 2-d TOF PET system whose configuration parameters are close to existing clinical TOF PET systems (288 detectors on a 57~cm diameter ring and a 570~ps CRT).
-We considered two numerical phantoms and showed that the proposed reconstruction method was successful.
-The resulting lifetime images showed good contrast and sharpness and were quantitatively accurate.
-There were no cross-talks from the activity image.
+In this study, we presented a probabilistic model for finding the ML solution of the positronium lifetime image from list-mode data acquired by a TOF-PET system that is extended for detecting triple coincidences when a $\beta^{+}\gamma$ isotope such as Sc-44 is used.
+We conducted computer simulation studies for a 2-D TOF-PET system that emulates the configurations of human TOF-PET systems with 288 detectors on a 57\,cm diameter ring.
+CRTs of 200\,ps, 400\,ps, 600\,ps, and 800\,ps are considered for examining the effecst of CRT on the resulting lifetime images.

-However, our studies have neglected attenuation, scatter, and random events.
-Since PLI events are triple-coincidence events, their number can be significantly limited unless a highly sensitive system is used (hence, total-body systems are recommended for PLI~\cite{moskal2020performance,moskal2020prospects}).
-The potential degrading effects of attenuation, scatter, and randoms on the reconstruction of lifetime images need to be investigated.
-The performance of the reconstruction method for low-count data needs to be studied more thoroughly.

-The proposed reconstruction method was based on $\tau$ that is not directly measured, and we used its estimate derived from the measured attributes.
-Given 570~ps CRT, the statistical error in $\hat{\tau}_k$ obtained by using Eq.~(\ref{eq::estimate_tau}) can be as large as 0.6~ns.
-In comparison, the positronium lifetime in our phantoms has a mean of 2 ns.
-As the statistical error in $\hat{\tau}_k$ is relatively small compared to the value of $\tau_k$ itself, ML results agree with the ground truth well.
-This may not be the case when a 3-d system is considered.
-To address this issue, in the future study we will investigate formulation of a likelihood function for the estimated $\hat{\tau}_k$ or directly based on the observable attributes.

-Currently, consideration for $64\times64$ images and a relatively large $3.27$~mm square pixel is due to the computing resources available and our use of a pre-computed $\bm H$.
-Nonetheless, they are suitable for the purpose of validating the proposed method in principle.
-Alternative implementation strategies and use of parallel computing will be explored for the development of algorithms suitable for real 3-d TOF PET systems.